owendx/TicketXChange/README.md

 **Author: Oluwaseun Talabi**

 An online ticket exchange platform that allows users to buy and sell tickets.
-Powered by Node.js, Express, MongoDB, Google OAUTH2, MongoDB, HTML, and CSS
+Powered by Node.js, Express, MongoDB, Google OAUTH2, HTML, and CSS

 ### Contents